Powerlearnproject/se-assignment-day-2-git-and-github-Namie-Adanna/Day2Assignment.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

+Sign in to GitHub and navigate to the homepage.
+Click on "New Repository" under the "Repositories" tab.
+Enter a repository name and choose visibility (public or private).
+Initialize with a README.
+This step is optional but recommended.
+Select a license (if applicable).
+Click "Create Repository" to finalize the setup.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?